 This page is about the balance between employment and unemployment.
 The main question is to what extent the nation is using available resources.

 The number of jobs is still below what it was before the last recession and, in the meantime, the population has grown.
 Further, the rate of job growth peaked in February of 2012, and leading indicators do not suggest any improvement.
 Still, jobs are being added at a rate higher than population growth, and both the unemployment rate, and the number of those restricted involuntarily to part-time work, have mostly been in a downtrend for some time.
 Overall, the current recovery is real but will continue to be sluggish, and will probably fail to regain pre-recession conditions.
 (Background, Tutorial)

 Note the worsening progression of the last four recessions.
 “Jobs” means the non-farm payroll count from the BLS.
 Each curve in the graph shows the cumulative percent change from the month when the job count reached a peak near the beginning of the recession.
 The x-axis shows the number of months from this peak, while the y-axis shows the percent job losses/gains.
 The benchmark dashed line is 1%/year for population growth.
 The bump up centered at month 29, for recent data, was mainly due to the temporary hiring of the Census Bureau.
 (Click on graph for a larger image.)

-Part time for economic reasons (7 Sep 2013) The number of those working part-time for economic reasons (PTER) has been right around 8 million (about double the pre-crisis level) for over a year now.
-The overall trend may or may not still be a slow improvement.
-Even if the trend is down, the situation is still bad – this high level substantially degrades the fiscal situation of the household sector as a whole, and such a large pool of workers who could easily work longer hours also suggests a slow recovery in re-hiring of the unemployed.
+Part time for economic reasons (8 Mar 2014) The number of those working part-time for economic reasons (PTER) has declined slowly from a peak of around 9 million in 2009 to about 7 million now.
+The situation is still bad – this high level substantially degrades the fiscal situation of the household sector as a whole, and such a large pool of workers who could easily work longer hours also suggests a slow recovery in re-hiring of the unemployed.
 (Background.)